kumakichi3173/AffirmaTime/README.md

 ## Philosophy

-This app helps users release stress intentionally — and stop dwelling past after the timer.
+This app helps users intentionally release stress and stop dwelling on the past after the timer has expired.

 ## Requirements